albar965/albar965.github.io/littlenavmap-faq.md

 You might either:

+* Simply download and run the installer if you use Windows.
+The installer takes care of all obsolete files.
 * Delete the previous version of _Little Navmap_ and install the new version in the same place.
 * Install the new version in a new folder by using the version as a directory name suffix, for example.